Devot2025/ufbx-and-glfw/README.md

   - Bypass skinning updates when there are no active animations,
   - Add null checks for empty animation data.
 - **Shape Keys (Morph Targets):** Currently **unsupported**.
+## FBX SDK

+The Autodesk FBX SDK could technically be used,
+but it was avoided because it is relatively slow and difficult to work with.
+Instead, this project uses **ufbx**, a lightweight and faster FBX loader.

 # Example test image
 ![Test Image](image/test_a_fbx_gl.png)